Eggplant parmesan is an easy, tasty way to incorporate eggplant into your weekly meal plan.

-Transfer cooled eggplant parmesan leftovers to an airtight container.
+- To store.
+Transfer cooled eggplant parmesan to an airtight container.
 Seal it, and pop it in the fridge.
 The leftovers should remain fresh for 5 to 7 days.

-If you need a more long-term storage option, opt for the freezer.
+- To freeze.
 Place the leftovers in an airtight container, date the container, and put it flat in the freezer.
 Use them within 2 months of freezing for best results.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?